learnweb/moodle-repository_owncloud/README.md

 ## User View

-This plugin is available in all Activities where the file picker is used.
-However, course admins can disable it under `Course Administration ► Repositories`.
-The usage of this plugin cannot be limited to specific user groups.
+This plugin is available in all activities where the file picker is used.
+However, course admins can disable it in the `Course Administration ► Repositories` menu.

 In the file picker a login button is displayed (assuming that the user is not authenticated yet):